Who can register a .coop domain name?

 What are the .coop TLD Eligibility Criteria?

-To be approved to register and use a .coop domain name, an applicant must qualify under at least one of the following criteria:
+To register and use a .coop domain name, an applicant must qualify under at least one of the following criteria:

-- Organizations that are majority controlled by cooperatives;
+- Is an Organization that is majority controlled by a Cooperative; or

-- Entities whose operations are principally dedicated to serving cooperatives;
+- Is an Entity whose operations are principally dedicated to serving Cooperatives.

 And for no more than 5,000 registrants, persons or entities whose use of a .coop domain name would, in the opinion of the DCLLC Board, advance the interests of the cooperative sector in general or would assist in the development of cooperatives worldwide.